 If this is right, it is important.
-For in later connotation-theory, a connotative term was said to have only "nominal" definitions (plural - it can more than one), whereas an absolute term did not but instead had something called a "real" definition.
+For in later connotation-theory, a connotative term was said to have only "nominal" definitions (plural - it can have more than one), whereas an absolute term did not but instead had something called a "real" definition.
 (The exact specification of this difference is a complicated matter we can defer until later.)

 Now 'having whiteness' will later be taken as a nominal definition of the connotative term 'white'.
 So if connotative terms are regarded as simply short-hand abbreviations for their nominal definitions (plural again), all those nominal definitions must somehow amount to the same thing - they must in effect be synonymous.
 This is a result that will be affirmed by Ockham.
-Whenever I use a connotative term, I am in effect using an abbreviation for all those synonymous nominal definitions, so that the connotative term signifies - I am made to think of
+Whenever I use a connotative term, I am in effect using an abbreviation for all those synonymous nominal definitions, so that the connotative term signifies - I am made to think of - whatever those synonymous definitions signify.
+And in virtue of what we called the "Additive Principle" in Buridan25 and implicitly in Ockham, nominal definitions signify just whatever their constituent categorematic terms signify.
+In our example, 'having whiteness' has only one constituent categorematic term, 'whiteness', which makes one think of whiteness - and that is all.
+(The 'having' there seems to be regarded as a kind of logical particle - a syncategorema - without any independent significative function.)

-&lt;sup>24 See Ch.
+24 See Ch.
 3, p.
-61, above on this phrase.
+63, above on this phrase.